JulieNSmut/english-for-designers/08-summary-details/thesis-summary-details.md

 ![First design of my station for metro D.](./img/thesis-hero.png)
 ![Second design of my station for metro D.](./img/thesis-figure-1.png)

-# Grafic design and public space of the emerging metro D
+# Graphic design and public space of the emerging metro D

 Byline